brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 Washing hands with soap and warm water is the best and most effective way to remove viruses, bacteria, and other pathogens trying to hitch a ride on your hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth and other people.

 I do not recommend the use of antibacterial soaps -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, find a non-toxic soap and wash your hands thoroughly under warm water.
+Instead, find a non-toxic soap such as <!--StartFragment-->[Everyone Hand Soap](https://www.amazon.com/gp/product/B00KA38GWQ/ref=as_li_tl?ie=UTF8&tag=catalystmd-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00KA38GWQ&linkId=2ef641fbce586ccd45fc94419d455b9b) or [Mrs. Meyer's Hand Soap](https://www.amazon.com/gp/product/B00NU9MJYS/ref=as_li_tl?ie=UTF8&tag=catalystmd-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00NU9MJYS&linkId=35e52228d8585aee2da67c8bb9ade13f)<!--EndFragment--> and wash your hands thoroughly under warm water.

-Except in cases where you have no other option, I do not recommend the or alcohol based hand gels.
+Except in cases where you have no other option, I do not recommend alcohol-based hand gels.
 As with the antibacterial soaps, they cause more harm than good.

-Smash viral illnesses with the\
+# Smash viral illnesses with the “ACD Hammer”
-“ACD Hammer”

 ## Vitamins A, C, and D are the keys to supporting and strengthening your immune system against microbial pathogens:

+* <!--StartFragment-->

-* Vitamin A:200,000 IU per day (in divided doses) for older children and adults.
+  [Vitamin A](https://www.amazon.com/gp/product/B084RDGLFD?ie=UTF8&tag=catalystmd-20&camp=1789&linkCode=xm2&creativeASIN=B084RDGLFD)**:**<!--EndFragment--> 200,000 IU per day (in divided doses) for older children and adults.
+* <!--StartFragment-->

-* Vitamin C:Begin with an initial (loading) dose of 3000 to 4000 mg.
+  [Vitamin C](https://meehanmd.ehealthpro.com/products/stellar-c-90-vegetarian-capsules):<!--EndFragment--> Begin with an initial (loading) dose of 3000 to 4000 mg.
 Then take 1000 mg per hour at least six times per day for 3 days.
+* <!--StartFragment-->

-* Vitamin D3:10,000 IU 5 times per day.
+  [Vitamin D](https://meehanmd.ehealthpro.com/products/vitamin-d-complex-60-capsules)<!--EndFragment-->: 10,000 IU 5 times per day.
 Continue for 3 days.

 # Vitamin A Hammer

+* ## <!--StartFragment-->

-* ## Vitamin A: 200,000 IU per day (in divided doses) for older children and adults.
+  ## **[Vitamin A](https://www.amazon.com/gp/product/B084RDGLFD?ie=UTF8&tag=catalystmd-20&camp=1789&linkCode=xm2&creativeASIN=B084RDGLFD)**<!--EndFragment-->: 200,000 IU per day (in divided doses) for older children and adults.

 The recommended regimen is 100,000 IU by mouth at the time of diagnosis for infants younger than 12 months of age, and 200,000 IU for older children and adults.

-The rationale for vitamin A:Vitamin A is a necessary substrate for preserving epithelial cell integrity and in addition plays a role in immune modulation.
+The rationale for vitamin A: Vitamin A is a necessary substrate for preserving epithelial cell integrity and in addition plays a role in immune modulation.

 Multiple clinical investigations have demonstrated the safety and effectiveness of vitamin A in viral illnesses, including the measles.
 In fact, vitamin A treatment of children with measles in developing countries has been associated with significant reductions in morbidity (illness) and mortality (death) when administered during the acute phase of illness (within 5 days of the onset of rash).